Fredavv88/Cloud-project-1/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[yourvmIPaddress]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- playbook-ansible "yamlfile.yml" (to run the playbook)
+- update the config/host files in ansible (docker container) with nano e.g. nano "metricbeat-config.yml"